GindaChen/dotfiles/README.md

-# dotfiles
+# Dotfiles

-Bootstrap for a few machines
+Bootstrap files for a few different machines.

+Ideally, this will be synced to S3.